elisa507/random_rabbit/README.md

 In the first page it's possible to set optional parameters.

 This app was created using python3.8, and developed using PyCharm.
-If opened in PyCharm, once the virtual environment is created the required packages are recognised and should be installed.
+If opened in PyCharm, once the virtual environment is created and the configuration for the main is added, the required packages should be recognised from the requirements file and should be installed.
 Then running the main script runs the app.